chloey863/Job-Recommendation/README.md

 Link: http://18.191.229.199/jupiter/

+(The database of the web service is currently hosted on AWS RDS.
+Because there is only limited usage for free-tier,  the "search" and "recommendation" functionalities might behave abnormally.)

 **(More information to come!
 Please visit later )**

 The following diagram is the workflow of the web service developed from scratch: